 Some players also prefer to run a distortion pedal into a clean amp to get their heavy tones.
-With as many great sounding distortions on the market, this is also a very good way of finding different tone.
+So many great-sounding distortions on the market.
+This is also a very good way of finding different tones.

 Last but not least, you will want to think about your playing method.
-Rhythm guitarists are always looking for a way to stand out from the other instruments in the band, like the drummer or bassist, so developing a unique style of play is one sure-fire way to do that.
+Rhythm guitarists are always looking for a way to stand out.
+Especially from the other instruments in the band.
+Like the drummer or bassist, so developing a unique style of play is one surefire way to do that.

 It’s also very important to be well-rehearsed and knowledgeable.
 Make sure to know many chords and their root notes.
 Part of creating great rhythm sounds is to be able to assemble riffs based on the right notes.

 Sometimes it’s easy to blame our equipment when it doesn’t sound good.
 But it’s also possible that the technique is not right.
 Some players say that tone is in the fingers, and that is correct in some situations.